Licensed Yacht BrokersYachts for SaleBLUE TIME - WESTPORT FOR SALE

 Steering system

-Digital hydraulic power steering is driven by hydraulic pumps on each main engine with a manual helm pump in the machinery space; the primary pilothouse station features a full follow‑up helm wheel and a non‑follow‑up jog lever, while the wing stations are equipped with non‑follow‑up levers for precise close‑quarters control.
+Experience confident command through a digital hydraulic power steering arrangement driven by engine‑driven hydraulic pumps on each main engine, complemented by a manual helm pump positioned within the machinery space.
+At the primary pilothouse helm, a full follow‑up wheel ensures precise course keeping, while a non‑follow‑up jog lever enables agile incremental corrections.
+The wing stations mirror this responsiveness with non‑follow‑up levers, delivering assured control during close‑quarters maneuvers.

 Digital helm